 - Go to the Startup tab and just uncheck the Intel App Center box in order to disable the same.

-- Apply the changes, click Ok and then reboot your Windows 8 / Windows 8.1 device.
+- Apply the changes, click Ok and then reboot your device.

 Scan your computer

-In rare situations, the Intel-related crash error might be caused by a malware.
-Well, in that case you should download an antimalware program (such as Malwarebytes) and install the same on your device.
+In rare situations, the Intel-related crash error might be caused by malware.
+Well, in that case, you should download an anti-malware program (such as Malwarebytes) and install the same on your device.
 Then run a full scan and wait while the antimalware program is removing infected files or tools from your system.
 Finally, check to see if the problem is still there.

-Editor’s Note: This post was originally published in Mai 2014 and has been since revamped and updated for freshness, accuracy, and comprehensiveness.
+Editor’s Note: This post was originally published in June 2018 and has been since revamped and updated in March 2020 for freshness, accuracy, and comprehensiveness.